Banig Weaving in the Philippines

 Cultural Significance

 Banig weaving is more than a livelihood — it is a living tradition that connects generations, preserves indigenous knowledge, and expresses the Filipino way of life.
-Its cultural role goes beyond function and form.
+This traditional craft is preserved as a major means of livelihood and cultural expression in many communities, ensuring that the skills and artistry are passed down through generations.

 A Tradition Passed Through Generations